 For example, taking a string "Is it a good question?" (its length is 22) the characters will be counted in the following way: "Is it a good question?Is it … quest" and "i" will be deleted.
 Then the count restarts from "on?Is it…" etc., until "s" will be left (thus the answer is "No comments", as usual).

 The input is a question, that is any text containing at least one character (end of line is not a character).
 Each character of the input (excepting the ends of lines) is a part of the question.
-You should read question from input.
+You should read the question from the input.

 The size of the input is not more than 30000.